 The project begins and we connect with one another

-The Ragdoll Foundation funded project It’s My World is based around a series of creative workshops offered specifically to two groups living with the impact of multiple deprivation and identified by the Trust as having most to gain from the opportunity to explore the land and Nolan’s creative legacy through creative experiences.
+The Ragdoll Foundation funded project It’s My World is based around a series of creative workshops offered specifically to young people and their babies effected by homelessness and children and familes from the Asian community .
+Participants live with the impact of multiple deprivation and have much to gain from opportunities to explore the natural world and Nolan’s legacy through creative experiences.

-Over the last few months we’ve worked closely with two organisations St Basils and Creative Cohesion West Midlands, with participant’s artists and a researcher to tailor workshops that allow for self-expression, particularly so that the children and young people involved feel confident to express themselves creatively and emotionally.
+Over the last few months we’ve worked closely with two organisations St Basils and Creative Cohesion West Midlands, with participants, artists and a researcher to deliver workshops that nuture for self-expression so that children and young people feel confident to express themselves creatively and emotionally.

 Mums have responded with great enthusiasm, quickly picking up skills and creating some great work.
 They have embraced the fact that clay is messy but washes off and that this kind of play keeps their little ones entertained for hours.

 Each time I meet up with staff and young people from St Basils my admiration for them grows.
 The mums are raising their babies with particular consideration and care and great energy; staff are incredibly supportive and understanding.

 Creative Cohesion West Midlands: A group of about thirty parents and children from the Asian community living around the Saltley area of Birmingham met up with photographer Kate Green.
 The group explored drawing with light and picked up some tips from Kate on taking portraits.
 Some of the younger children drew cameras and their favourite super heros!